ronchan144/CS6963-FragAI/README.md

 CS6963 Project

 I wrote a wrapper around ImageAI to perform image recognition on fragmented JPG files.
-The example program is found in Tesla-test
+The example program is found in Tesla-Example
 To run it: python3 FirstPrediction.py

+I have included the Readme from Moses Olafenwa's Github below:

 # ImageAI <br>
 A python library built to empower developers to build applications and systems with self-contained Deep Learning and Computer Vision capabilities using simple